-Your guide to the 10 most important criteria to consider when comparing and evaluating your network automation options.
+Your guide to the 10 most important criteria to consider when comparing and evaluating your network and infrastructure orchestration platform options.

 Overview

-The Network Change Process: What Am I Automating?
+The Network Change Process: What Am I Orchestrating?

-In a manual network change management process, the only entities that initiate network changes are engineers, who typically get their change requests through tickets or email.
-The engineer might have previously written a script to execute the task at hand, but they still need to manually input any required variables and “feed the beast” to get things started.
+The engineer might have previously written an automation to execute the task at hand, but they still need to manually input any required variables and “feed the beast” to get things started.

 You can think about a network change as a multi-step flow, like the diagram here: first, an entity initiates a change, then steps are executed along a workflow across any relevant domains until the change is complete.
-Automation provides more options and greater functionality all the way through.
+Each individual step can be automated using best-fit tooling, and the entire process can be orchestrated end-to-end with the right platform.

-An automation platform should be able to EXPOSE automation to more types of users, including events, order systems, and CI/CD pipelines.
+An orchestrration platform should be able to EXPOSE automation to more types of users, including events, order systems, and CI/CD pipelines, so that services can be requested by a variety of different entities both human and machine.

-It should ENHANCE your infrastructure by working directly with other network systems such as network sources of truth, monitoring systems, and AI ops to both provide and output the right information to the right place.
+It should ENHANCE your infrastructure by working directly with other network systems such as network sources of truth, monitoring systems, and AI ops, integrating with all these systems so automation engineers can make calls to those systems within a single workflow.

 Solution Evaluation Criteria

-The following ten evaluation criteria are each an important element of a holistic network automation solution.
-If you select an automation solution that meets these requirements, your network team will be enabled by its exposure, enhancement, and extension capabilities that make network automation easier to adopt and more useful to the rest of IT.
+Each of the following ten evaluation criteria is an important element of a network orchestration solution.
+If you select a platform that meets these requirements, your network team will be enabled by its exposure, enhancement, and extension capabilities that make network automation and orchestration easier to adopt and more useful to the rest of IT.

 01 Network Focus